UncleSocks/SocialIntPy/README.md

 In a nutshell, this tool supports the following filter types: **Posts**, **Photos**, **Videos**, **People**, **Events**, **User/Profile Information**, and **Global Search**.
 Some of these types also supports the addition of keywords and dates.

+### Dependencies
+It is recommended to use the available PE (EXE) file.
+However, if you want to run it as a raw Python file, the tool is only dependent to one non-built-in library, **pyperclip**, which needs to be installed via pip.

+**NOTE:** There is a known issue with **pyperclip**, where Python Interpreter version 3.10 needs to be specified for it to work.

 ## Generating A URL (How to Use)
 Simply select one of the search types and it will enable the supported fields.
 Once the required fields are completed, click the **Generate URL** button to create the filtered URL.
 This will automatically be copied to your clipboard -- paste it to a web browser and it will display the results of the query.

-**NOTE:** It is recommended to use the available PE (EXE) file.
-If running it as a raw Python file, make sure to install all of the dependencies.
-Furthermore, there is a known issue with one of its dependencies, **pyperclip**, where Python Interpreter version 3.10 needs to be used for it to work.

 ![2026-02-1823-27-04-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/5c53b360-8f14-40db-87a2-8be0ed6d35e3)